concourse/github-release-resource/README.md

 * `tag`: *Required.* A path to a file containing the name of the Git tag to use for the release.

+* `commitish`: *Optional.* A path to a file containing the commitish (SHA, tag, branch name) that the release should be associated with.

 * `body`: *Optional.* A path to a file containing the body text of the release.

 * `globs`: *Optional.* A list of globs for files that will be uploaded alongside